 - What the Hell Is That Accent?: Tom Hardy gives Eddie Brock an accent that's... a little hard to pin down.
 It's equal parts Brooklyn-American and Cockney English, with just a tiny bit of Australian thrown in at times.
 His tendency to slur and mumble his words certainly doesn't help, and his delivery sounds almost Sandlerish at times.

 - Why Did It Have to Be Snakes?: He is afraid of heights, which comes into play when Venom jumps at the highest point of the MNBN building.
 He even uses an elevator to go down, which gets Venom to call him a pussy.

 An amorphous sentient alien entity found by the Life Foundation.
 Eddie Brock accidentally bonds with it.

 - Adaptational Intelligence: Compared to its last appearance on the silver screen at least.
-The Spider-Man Trilogy incarnation of the symbiote portrays it as a mindless instinct-driven creature, but this one is quite clearly an intelligent being like in the comics.
+The Spider-Man Trilogy incarnation is portrayed as a mindless instinct-driven creature, but this version is quite clearly an intelligent being like in the comics.

-- Adaptation Name Change: In the comics, the symbiote actually doesn't have a name and is only referred to as the Venom symbiote due to its bond with Eddie, with "Venom" being the name of their shared form.
-Here, it's actually named Venom.
+- Adaptation Name Change: Its comic counterpart actually doesn't have a name and is only referred to as the Venom symbiote due to its bond with Eddie, with "Venom" being the name of their shared form.
+This version is actually named Venom.